Austin Area Watersheds: A TMDL Project to Protect Recreational Uses

 Approved I-Plan

-At their meeting on January 21, 2015, the commission approved this I-Plan.
-Community stakeholders worked together to create the I-Plan.
+On January 21, 2015, the Commission approved this I-Plan.
+Community stakeholders created the plan.

 Adopted TMDLs

-At their meeting on January 21, 2015, the commission adopted these TMDLs.
-Community stakeholders advised the TCEQ on development of the TMDLs.
-The EPA approved the TMDLs on March 18, 2015, at which time they became part of the state’s Water Quality Management Plan.
+On January 21, 2015, the Commission adopted these TMDLs.
+Community stakeholders advised TCEQ on their development.
+EPA approved the TMDLs on March 18, 2015, at which time they became part of the state’s Water Quality Management Plan.

 Segments: 1403J, 1403K, 1428B, and 1429C; Assessment Units: 1403J_01, 1403K_01, 1428B_05, 1429C_02, and 1429C_03 - Response to Public Comment on the TMDLs

-Four TMDLs were added by attachment via the April 2015 Water Quality Management Plan Update.
-The TMDLs, which were included in the original report, are for assessment units that are of concern, but which are not on the 303(d) List.
-However, recent EPA guidelines allow for TMDLs that are protective.
-Therefore, EPA has approved these four TMDLs for the additional four assessment units of concern.
+At request of the Austin Streams stakeholder group, TCEQ added four TMDLs for Austin Streams via the April 2015 Water Quality Management Plan Update.
+The TMDLs, which were discussed in the original TMDL report adopted by the Commission, are for assessment units that are of concern, but which are not identified as impaired on the 303(d) List.

 Segments: 1428B; Assessment Units: 1428B_01, 1428B_02, 1428B_03, and1428B_04